Using SysKit Point to fulfill legal and compliance requirements

 Externally shared content in a SharePoint Teams site and its usage

-One of the key points for companies in understanding how they work with external partners and contractors is knowing which content has been shared with external partners, and how it is used.
-SysKit Point can, by combining the external sharing and guest user activity reports, help companies get an insight into their work with external partners.
+One of the key points for companies in understanding how they work with external partners is knowing which content has been shared with them and how it is used.
+SysKit Point can help companies get that insight by combining the external sharing and guest user activity reports.

 - Group membership in SharePoint Sites or Teams

-With different types of groups that are present when using Office 365, Teams and SharePoint Online, it is sometimes difficult for companies to have full insights in site users and their activities.
+With different types of groups in Office 365, Teams, and SharePoint Online, it is difficult for companies to have a full insight into user activities.
 SysKit Point provides comprehensive and simple-to-use reports with that information presented at a glance.

 - Orphaned files and libraries

 Orphaned content is considered as content that nobody has access to.
 This usually happens when users leave the company, or when they are removed from the system for another reason.
-Such content cannot be identified directly from Teams or SharePoint Online, but it can be easily detected with SysKit Point, which provides a range of reports that help companies in that regard.
+Such content cannot be identified directly from Teams or SharePoint Online, but it can be easily detected with SysKit Point reports.